Julio-Bento-Diddy-Lara-Detsou-team/Monka-Project/README.md

 - A landing page
 - A user dashboard with main business assets
 - A create and edit form for quotes and invoices
-- Create and edit forms form of services/product and clients
+- Create and edit forms of services/products and clients
 - Index of clients and invoices/quotes

 ### Within the app, essential minimalist features :